praveek/launch.en/help/launch-reference/server-side-information/server-side-overview.md

 * Sequence of rule actions

     In the Action section of a rule, server-side rules are always executed sequentially.
 Make sure the order of actions is correct when you save a rule.
-This execution sequence cannot be chosen like it can on Launch Client Side.
+This execution sequence cannot be chosen like it can on Platform Launch Client Side.

 * Custom code JavaScript versions

-    Experience Platform Launch Client Side uses JavaScript version es5.
-Launch Server Side uses version es6.
+    Platform Launch Client Side uses JavaScript version es5.
+Platform Launch Server Side uses version es6.

 <!--doc Adobe Cloud Connector extension, get from Jon>